swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Related Work

 As a supercomputer consisting of massive Sunway many-cores processors, Sunway TaihuLight achieved the peak performance of 125PFlops and ranked the first place in Top500 from 2016 to 2018.
 There are a lot of optimization works targeting the architecture features on Sunway, which are valuable for our work to generate high performance code.

-For applications, Dynamic Model~\cite{zhang2016extreme} and Earthquake Simulation~\cite{fu201718} both win the Gordon Bell Prize of ACM.
-Dynamic Model simulates the coarsening dynamics accurately at unprecedented spatial and time scales, whereas Earthquake Simulation enables the simulation of the Tangshan earthquake as 18-Hz scenario with 8-meter resolution.
-For algorithms, there are plenty of algorithms optimized on Sunway such as BFS~\cite{lin2017scalable}, SpMV~\cite{liu2018towards} and SpTRSV~\cite{li2018multi}.
-BFS~\cite{lin2017scalable} is an essential algorithm in calculating the shortest route and the maximum flow problem, and the optimization on Sunway achieves 23,755.7 giga-traversed edges per second.
+For applications, molecular dynamics~\cite{zhang2016extreme}, earthquake simulation~\cite{fu201718}, and atmospheric dynamics~\cite{7877004} won the Gordon Bell Prize of ACM.
+For algorithms, there are plenty of algorithms optimized on Sunway such as BFS~\cite{lin2017scalable}, SpMV~\cite{liu2018towards}, SpTRSV~\cite{li2018multi,swsptrsv}, and Cholesky factorization~\cite{swcholesky}.
+BFS is an essential algorithm in calculating the shortest route and the maximum flow problem, and the optimization on Sunway achieves 23,755 giga-traversed edges per second.
 Sparse computation such as SpMV is one of the important computational kernels in scientific applications.
-The implementation of SpMV~\cite{liu2018towards} on Sunway achieves 15.5$\times$ speedup on average over 18 representative datasets.
-Multi-role SpTRSV~\cite{wang2018swsptrsv} assigns different processing roles to the CPEs that achieves 5.14$\times$ speedup on average over 12 representative datasets.
-There are also two related works regarding the neural network on Sunway. \textit{swDNN}~\cite{fang2017swdnn} is a neural network library customized for Sunway with tremendous engineering efforts. \textit{swCaffe}~\cite{li2018swcaffe} proposes a deep learning framework specialized for distributed training on Sunway.
+The implementation of SpMV on Sunway achieves 15.5$\times$ speedup on average over 18 representative datasets.
+There are also two related works regarding the deep learning on Sunway. \textit{swDNN}~\cite{fang2017swdnn} is a neural network library customized for Sunway with tremendous engineering efforts. \textit{swCaffe}~\cite{li2018swcaffe} proposes a deep learning framework for distributed training on Sunway.

 To the best of our knowledge, there is no existing work on the end-to-end deep learning compiler that exploits the architecture advantage of Sunway processor.